Ruth Scott Miller: Early life and education

-Ruth Johnson was born in Missouri to Pearl Makinson Johnson (1872–1943), who worked as a dressmaker.
+Ruth Johnson was born in Missouri to Pearl Makinson Johnson, who worked as a dressmaker.
 In 1902, when she was seven years old, Pearl married James W. Miller, a printer, and took his surname.

 A 1916 newspaper article in the Topeka Daily Capital notes that Miller was raised in a musical family, which fostered her early musical education.
-Her step-father James was the son of George W. Miller, a member of Marshall’s Civic Band.
-James’s sister, Ona Miller Briefer, was a harpist and singer.
+Her stepfather James was the son of George W. Miller, a member of Marshall's Civic Band.
+James's sister, Ona Miller Briefer, was a harpist and singer.

 Miller initially studied violin with Carlton Wood of Topeka.
 She learned counterpoint, harmony, and composition from Arthur Olaf Andersen of the American Conservatory of Music and Frederick Stock, music director of the Chicago Symphony Orchestra.
 In 1911, she furthered her violin studies in Chicago under the tutelage of Hugo Kortschak, assistant concertmaster of the Chicago Symphony Orchestra.
-Kortschak returned to his native Germany in 1912, and Miller traveled to his home in St. Veit to continue her studies with him, accompanied by her mother.
-She returned to the United States in 1913, hoping to visit Berlin again in 1915 as a concert soloist.
+Kortschak returned to his native Austria in 1912, and Miller traveled to his home in St. Veit to continue her studies with him, accompanied by her mother.
+She returned to the United States in 1913, hoping to visit Berlin in 1915 as a concert soloist.
 In 1915, she was named a student-artist soloist with the Chicago Symphony Orchestra season at Ravinia.
 Thereafter, she began teaching violin in Chicago at the Fine Arts Building.

-In a self profile for the Ladies’ Home Journal, Miller wrote that she dreamed of being a concert violinist from the age of eight: “Yearning to be a musician completely absorbed me for years.
-It ruled me to the exclusion of all else”.
+In a self profile for the Ladies' Home Journal, Miller wrote that she dreamed of being a concert violinist from the age of eight: "Yearning to be a musician completely absorbed me for years.
+It ruled me to the exclusion of all else".

 Career

 Miller was the first female music critic for the Chicago Tribune, writing for the paper from September 1920 to May 1921.
+Chicago historian and music critic Hannah Edgar points out the novelty and significance of Miller's position: she was the first woman to fill that role, at a time when it was nearly unheard of for women to write under their own bylines outside the society section.
+In the critical and historical survey Unsung: A History of Women in American Music, Christine Ammer underscores the problem of representation, noting that well into the 1970s "fewer than one-third of newspaper critics were women".

-The editors of the Chicago Tribune noted that Miller came to their attention through her articles in the Saturday Evening Post.
-She herself said that the paper “had a lot of readers and wanted a critic who could write for the masses and not for ‘four or five thousand freak music lovers’.
+The editors of the Chicago Tribune noted that Miller came to their attention through her two articles about music in the Saturday Evening Post, "Our American Music Makers" (1919) and "Our Orchestral Americanization" (1920).
+She herself said that the Chicago Tribune "had a lot of readers and wanted a critic who could write for the masses and not for 'four or five thousand freak music lovers'.
 So I wrote for the masses and allowed the five thousand music lovers to scream themselves black in the face about it.
 How they did yell!
-Whew!”
-She would later downplay her time with the Tribune, referring to it as “pinch hitting”, while simultaneously claiming that a number of readers thought she was “the best music critic the Tribune had ever had”.
+Whew!"
+She would later downplay her time with the Tribune, referring to it as "pinch hitting", while simultaneously claiming that a number of readers thought she was "the best music critic the Tribune had ever had".